 Webinars for CTIMP applicants, sponsors and NHS/HSC organisations

-To help you prepare for the transition to combined review, we’re running a series of free, live webinars during December.
-They are designed for different user groups involved in CTIMPs and will provide an overview of upcoming changes and how they may impact you, depending on your role.
+To help you with the transition to combined review, we are running more of our free, live webinars during January.
+They are designed for different user groups involved in CTIMPs and provide an overview of the changes and how they may impact you, depending on your role.

 You can reserve your place using our online booking system.
 This is where you will also find our combined review webinar recordings.
 You will need to register for an account on the Learning Management System.